bryankb10/open-source/Project.md

 1. Functions:
    - Users can scan the QR code to send them to the menu website
    - Users input their name, phone number and line id before seeing the menu
-   - Allows user to choose different categories of the menu,
+   - Allows user to choose different categories of the menu, such as main course, beverages, snacks

 2. Implementation: